 Allergic and toxic reactions to seafood Australasian Society of Clinical Immunology and Allergy

-- Omega-3 fatty acids National Institutes of Health
+- Omega-3 fatty acids National Institutes of Health, US

 - Omega‐3 fatty acids for the primary and secondary prevention of cardiovascular disease Cochrane Library, 2018